Evidence-Based Technology

 Increases with focused thinking, workload or acute stress.

-MindChat watch-point → beta spikes trigger a Stress / Anxiety alert5.
+MindChat watch-point → beta spikes trigger a Stress / Anxiety alert.

 Frontal Alpha Asymmetry

-Imbalance between left & right frontal alpha is linked to mood regulation and depression-risk6.
+Imbalance between left & right frontal alpha is linked to mood regulation and depression-risk.

 MindChat watch-point → persistent asymmetry raises a Depression Risk alert.